AfroLatino/aws-bootcamp-cruddur/journal/week8.md

 cdk synth
 ```

-To deploiy, use the command below:
+To deploy, use the command below:

 ```sh
 cdk deploy